rodrigograca31/blog/content/posts/play-videos-in-webcam/index.md

 ---
-title: "Linux: How to play videos on your webcam?"
+title: "Linux: How to play videos on your webcam? (virtual camera)"
 template: post
 slug: play-videos-in-webcam
 draft: false